C-gyorfi/AWS-knowledge-dump/README.md

 ### RDS Read Replicas
 - Up to 5 read replicas, can be cross AZ/Region
-- Asyncronus replication(takes time to sync up)
+- Asynchronous replication(takes time to sync up)
-- Can promot to replace master
+- Can promote to replace master
-- App needs to use different connetcion string to read from replica
+- App needs to use different connection string to read from replica
-- Usecase: keep production db unaffected by other reads(replicas are read only)
+- Use-case: keep production db unaffected by other reads(replicas are read only)
 - Network Cost applied when data replicated in different AZ

 ### RDS Multi AZ
-- Multi AZ is for disater recovery, increases availability
+- Multi AZ is for disaster recovery, increases availability
 - Failover in case an AZ is down
 - In this case the second instance is standby / they have one DNS name
 - Not for scaling
 - Multi AZ replication is free
-- To change single AZ to multi AZ is a zero downtime operation, under the hood: a snatphot is taken of the existing DB and and a new DB is restored in a new AZ
+- To change single AZ to multi AZ is a zero downtime operation, under the hood: a snapshot is taken of the existing DB and and a new DB is restored in a new AZ

-### RDS Security and encription
+### RDS Security and encryption
-- Both master and replicas can be encripted with AWS KMS(AES-256 encryption)
+- Both master and replicas can be encrypted with AWS KMS(AES-256 encryption)
-- Master must be encripted to replicas be encripted
+- Master must be encrypted to replicas be encrypted
 - Must be enabled at creation
 - Transparent Data Encryption (TDE) available for Oracle and SQL Server
 - For "in flight" encryption (SSL certificates), provide SSL options with trust certificate when connecting to database.
 - To enforce SSL for PostgreSQL, set trough the AWS RDS Console
 - To enforce SSL for MySQL, run query(GRANT USAGE ON *.* TO 'mysqluser'@'%' REQUIRE SSL;)
-- Snapshots are unencrypted if the DB is unencrypted, but can be enabled encryption for snapshots and restore a new db(then migrate the app to use new db and delete old)
+- Snapshots are un-encrypted if the DB is un-encrypted, but can be enabled encryption for snapshots and restore a new db(then migrate the app to use new db and delete old)

 ### RDS Network
 - usually deployed within a private subnet